Jonathan Gullis: Personal life

 In March 2020, as part of a mental health awareness campaign run by the Stoke Sentinel, Gullis said that he has suffered with depression, self-harm and suicidal thoughts during periods of his life.

 In June 2020, in a parliamentary debate on divorce law reform, Gullis said that he has gone through a divorce and supported the "no fault" divorce proposal.

-Gullis has one daughter and one son with his partner, Nkita.
+Gullis has one daughter and one son with Nkita.
 Gullis is deaf in one ear.